-Whether you were unfairly cut from a will or a person close to your family member abused his or her power of attorney, Fair Share Lawyers wants to help.
+The types of cases we handle are in the realm of wage and hour claims, estate disputes, and dangerous drugs and products.
+Whether you were unfairly cut out from a will, or a person close to your family member abused his or her power of attorney, Fair Share Lawyers wants to help.
 We understand the legal, financial, and emotional impacts an estate dispute can have on your family, and our legal team will fight to protect your best interests and fulfill the intent of your loved one’s final wishes.

 Our probate and estate dispute lawyers have the skills and knowledge to handle a variety of cases, such as:

 You may be able to contest a will if you feel you’ve been unfairly excluded, cheated out of an inheritance, or you believe your loved one’s true wishes are being ignored.
 Our lawyers are here to investigate your loved one’s estate and help protect your rights to the full inheritance you’re owed, but you need to act now.

 Similar to a will, a trust is a way for you to receive property and assets from a loved one.
 If you are a beneficiary, you can challenge a trust for several reasons, including:

 - The deceased was coerced or mentally unable to authorize the trust

 Call us today.
 If we find grounds for challenging your loved one’s trust, we’ll fight to help you get your fair share.

 As your loved one grows older, power of attorney may be given to a close friend or family member to help make important financial and medical decisions.
 But if he or she betrays your loved one’s trust, it can have serious financial consequences.
 If your loved one is the victim of power of attorney abuse, we’ll do everything we can to hold the abuser accountable.

 It can be difficult to understand if you have the grounds to challenge a will, trust, or transfer of property.
 Visit our Do I Have a Case? page, or read about probate cases of families like yours to find out if you may have a claim.